 “I found myself laughing out loud many times while also cringing at the more horrific moments.
 As I mentioned earlier, in regards to practical effects, I love how much it was used in this movie.
 Whether through creature design or the gory kills the attention to detail that was used to make it look as real as possible was brilliant.”
 Nightmarish Conjurings

-All the Creatures Were Stirring is released by Image Entertainment on DVD and VOD on December 4, 2018, and Blu-ray on January 8, 2019.
+All the Creatures Were Stirring was released in the USA by Image Entertainment on DVD and VOD on December 4, 2018, and Blu-ray on January 8, 2019.

 - Amanda Fuller – Starry Eyes; Red, White & Blue; Creature